Skip to Content

 Contact Experienced Legal Counsel Today

-Contact the Denver violent crimes attorneys at Fife Luneau, P.C. to find a defense solution for your violent crime charge.
-Schedule your free consultation by calling (720) 408-7130 today.
+Contact the Denver violent crime attorneys at Fife Luneau, P.C. to find a defense solution for your violent crime charge.
+Schedule your free consultation by calling (720) 408-7130 or filling out this online form today.

 Violent crimes in Denver, CO include assault or battery, domestic violence, burglary or home invasion, armed robbery, sexual assault, rape, and attempted murder.